-- Masters level students will gain supervised clinical experience beyond their quantifiable experience in an undergraduate level degree program. - Masters level students will gain supervised clinical experience in an environment that encourages the application of counseling knowledge in a variety of clinical settings. - Masters level students will engage in direct and indirect counseling services in an organized, professional environment. - Masters level students will receive on-site supervision from a qualified professional (an LPC, LCSW, CSAC etc., or who holds a masters in a mental health related field) as well as university supervision from a licensed faculty in the Norfolk State University Secondary Education and School Leadership Department.
+- Masters level students will gain supervised experience beyond their quantifiable experience in an undergraduate level degree program. - Masters level students will gain supervised counseling experience in an environment that encourages the application of counseling knowledge in a variety of educational settings. - Masters level students will engage in direct and indirect counseling services in an organized, professional environment. - Masters level students will receive on-site supervision from a qualified professional (a PSC etc., or who holds a masters in a school counseling related field) as well as university supervision from a licensed faculty in the Norfolk State University Secondary Education and School Leadership Department.